FAQ

 Typical uses of Etiscope technology:

-• Building physical task demands libaries for return- to-work and on boarding
+• Building physical task demands libraries for return-to-work and on boarding

 • Analysing high risk tasks and building potential solutions